psf/bylaws/bylaws.md

-Approval votes for the retention of Officer Directors shall be held concurrent with the election of other directors on a schedule deemed convenient by the Board, but with no requirement to be more frequent than the election of Class A directors.
+Approval votes for the retention of Officer Directors shall be held concurrent with the election of other directors on a schedule deemed convenient by the Board, but with no requirement to be more frequent than the election of Cohort A directors.
 Officer Directors can also be removed subject to a vote of no confidence by the at-large Directors.
 In all other respects Officer Directors shall be as at-large Directors.